 Biodiversity and ecology

-UWE Bristol aims to support biodiversity and the natural environment, whilst at the same time providing beautiful spaces for students and staff to enjoy for leisure, for practical experience of gardening, and for studying.
+UWE Bristol aims to support biodiversity and the natural environment, whilst at the same time providing beautiful spaces for students and staff to use for leisure, for study and for practical experience of gardening.
 Through using sustainable gardening techniques, our dedicated grounds team is working to make the most of our campuses.

 What are UWE Bristol doing to support biodiversity?

-- Increasing wildflower meadows by ten per cent annually, involving a five year trial of different grasses grown from seed on site.
+- increasing wildflower meadows by 10% annually, involving a five year trial of different grasses grown from seed on site

-- Processing over 90 per cent of our green waste on site to return back as compost onto the grounds.
+- processing over 90% of our green waste on site to return back as compost onto the grounds

-- Growing more things from seed to plant out on site e.g. herbs and herbaceous plants.
+- growing more things from seed to plant out on site eg herbs and herbaceous plants and annual bedding plants

-- Plus our electric revolution: over 90% of our grounds maintenance tools are now electric powered, including lawnmowers and electric buggies to get staff about the campus.
+- plus our electric revolution: over 90% of our grounds maintenance tools are now electric powered, including lawnmowers and electric buggies to get staff about the campus, resulting in less noise and air pollution.

 What you can do - enjoy, study, garden

-- Join our lunch-time monthly wildlife walks at Frenchay Campus.
+- join our weekly lunch-time monthly walks at Frenchay Campus

-- Get practical experience at our community garden sessions at Frenchay Campus.
+- get practical experience of permaculture gardening techniques at our community garden sessions at Frenchay Campus

-- Learn about the trees at Glenside Campus during a lunch-time stroll or download the map and 'Trees at Glenside' guide.
+- learn about the trees at Glenside Campus during a lunch-time stroll

-- Become part of The Students' Union Green Team.
+- become part of The Students' Union Green Team and make your ideas heard

-Email firstname.lastname@example.org for details of all events and to be put on mailing list.
+Email the Sustainability Team at firstname.lastname@example.org to be put on mailing list for events.

 We have developed our 2020 Biodiversity Management Plan with input from UWE Bristol academics, local wildlife trusts, local councils, residential and business neighbours and local schools.
-The final version will be available in May 2016 and the draft is currently available on request via email from Richie Fluester email@example.com.
+For a copy email our Grounds Manager, Richie Fluester at email@example.com.

 Student support and projects

-We can also provide information and give short interviews.
 If you want practical experience of sustainable gardening techniques you are welcome to come on our community garden action days.
-For full background information you will find it useful to get a copy of our Biodiversity Management Plan 2014 - 2020 above.
+For full background information you will find it useful to get a copy of our Biodiversity Management Plan 2014-2020 above.